 The results for the PM{2.5} lenses show large variation both in beam width and center position as a function of d{va} .
 The particle beam position from the PM{2.5} lens shifted up to ~0.65 mm (~0.9 mm in the vaporizer plane and hence ~25% of the vaporizer diameter), similar to the HPL.
 Interestingly, unlike the PM1 lens and HPL, the PM{2.5} lens exhibited an increased beam width above ~400 nm d{va} (also see Fig. S10.3c and Fig. S16.1c-d).
 This indicates that optimizing the lens alignment is important not only for maximizing the small particle transmission but also for midrange sizes (300-700 nm d{va}) as well.
-The different beam widths from the PM{2.5} lens along the X and Y BWP axes indicate that the cross-section of these particle beams is elliptical (especially for $d{va} < 80$ nm and $d{va} > 400$ nm).
+The different beam widths from the PM{2.5} lens along the X and Y BWP axes indicate that the cross-section of these particle beams is elliptical (especially for d{va} < 80 nm and d{va} > 400 nm).
 Note that the data quality of 2D-SR-BWP results for the PM{2.5} lens in a single critical orifice setup was compromised compared to the results from the PM1 lens and HPL in terms of particle size range, due to issues operating the aerosol source at large sizes during those experiments (Fig. S10.1c-d).
 The reproducibility of the BWP wire control during the Y axis measurements adds additional uncertainty to this measurement (Fig. S10.1d).
 However, the comparison with repeated measurements (Fig. S10.2-3) suggests that the beam broadening in the 300-700 nm d{va} range and the large shift in beam center position are the features of the PM{2.5} lens.
 These features were also observed from a different Aerodyne's PM{2.5} lens with improved nozzle design with ruby orifice (data not shown).
 More details about the PM{2.5} lens with ruby exit nozzle can be found in Nault et al. (2025).

-These features were also observed from a different the particle beam from the HPL was broader than for the PM1 lens, which is consistent with the lower E_L of the HPL in that particle size range (Fig. 14e12c).
+The HPL again shows a monotonic decrease in beam width for larger particles, as for the PM1 lens.
+Below 100 nm, the particle beam from the HPL was broader than for the PM1 lens, which is consistent with the lower E_L of the HPL in that particle size range (Fig. 12c).
 The particle beam position from the HPL shifted noticeably depending on the particle size, up to ~0.65 mm, which is equivalent to ~0.9 mm at the vaporizer (~25% of the vaporizer diameter).
 Thus, for small particle transmission, the center shift would be as important as the beam broadening.
 Maximizing particle transmission for the broad range of particle sizes accessible with the HPL will benefit from both information on the beam profile in two dimensions and an accurate lens alignment tool.